What Is a Zero-Day Threat? Complete Guide 2024

 Zero-day vulnerabilities are precious commodities — hackers want them so they can design exploits to attack defenseless software, while developers want to find out about them before their software is compromised.
 Many hackers make a living by hunting down zero-days and selling them to brokers online, who then go on to sell these vulnerabilities off to the highest bidder.

 An exploit is a tool designed to attack a software vulnerability — an exploit could be a piece of data or a series of commands that force any software to behave in an unusual way, usually for hacking purposes.
-Developers fight exploits by creating security patches and updates to close the vulnerabilities in their software — but they can’t patch a vulnerability which they know nothing about.
+Developers fight exploits by creating security patches and updates to close the vulnerabilities in their software — but they can’t patch a vulnerability that they know nothing about.

 Zero-day exploits are the most dangerous form of exploit, because there’s no protection against them — they attack vulnerabilities that haven’t been patched by developers.